AnaVaz-NOAA/SEFSC-SFD-SAF-Poor-Recruitment/ecosystem_report/Ecosystem_report.md

   displayed a positive relationship with water temperature and patchy reef habitat.

-- Preliminary surveys from the SERFS video trap survey we sampled with traps and video north of Hatteras in August 2024 (baited fish traps with attached gopro cameras).
+- Preliminary surveys from the SERFS video trap survey were sampled with traps and video north of Hatteras in August 2024 (baited fish traps with attached gopro cameras).
 Two days (36 samples) were in the Kitty Hawk Wind Energy Area (all sand, no fish), one day (18 samples) were